Gravitational memory meets astrophysical environments: exploring a new frontier through osculations: Imprints of environment on nonlinear memory

-While integrating the above expressions for $h^{\textup{(mem)}}_{lm}$ as a function of true anomaly $f$, we can also compute an overall ``nonlinear memory jump'' $\Delta h^{\textup{(mem)}}_{lm}$ owing to the periastron passage which happens very quickly for hyperbolic encounter.
+{\it\textbf{Nonlinear memory and the ``jump"}.} While integrating the above expressions for $h^{\textup{(mem)}}_{lm}$ as a function of true anomaly $f$, we can also compute an overall ``nonlinear memory jump'' $\Delta h^{\textup{(mem)}}_{lm}$ owing to the periastron passage which happens very quickly for hyperbolic encounter.
 This nonlinear memory jump can be obtained as a function of different initial eccentricities $e_0$'s.
 Consequently, different values of $e_0$ correspond to different values of the overall nonlinear memory jump for the whole orbit.

-Since an unbound orbit is not periodic, an averaging process like the one mentioned for elliptical cases makes no sense.
+Since an unbound orbit is not periodic, an averaging procedure of the type used for elliptical orbits is not applicable.
 We can only integrate expressions in Eq. (\ref{eq:hyperbolic_nonlinear_memo_dot}) with respect to time to obtain $h_{lm}^{\textup{(mem)}}$.
-While doing so we need to change variables from time $t$ to true anomaly $f$ using the instantaneous osculating equation for hyperbolic orbits in Eq. (\ref{eq:hyperbolic_osculating_eqns}) and replace $e$, $p$, and $\omega$ as functions of $f$, which comes after numerically solving instantaneous osculating equations.
-Therefore, integrating expressions in Eq. (\ref{eq:hyperbolic_nonlinear_memo_dot}) w.r.t $f$ from initial angle $f_{\textrm{in}} = \cos^{-1} (-\frac{1}{e_0})$ (correspond to a situation when the binaries are very far apart, ideally $-\infty$) to a value $f(t)$ at a later time.
-We can then write $h_{lm}^{(mem)}$ as:
+While doing so, we need to change variables from time $t$ to true anomaly $f$ using the instantaneous osculating equation for hyperbolic orbits in Eq. (\ref{eq:hyperbolic_osculating_eqns}) and replace $e$, $p$, and $\omega$ as functions of $f$, which comes after numerically solving the instantaneous osculating equations.
+Therefore, integrating expressions in Eq.~(\ref{eq:hyperbolic_nonlinear_memo_dot}) with respect to $f$ from initial angle $f_{\textrm{in}} = \cos^{-1} (-\frac{1}{e_0})$ (correspond to a situation when the binaries are very far apart, ideally $-\infty$) to a value $f(t)$ at a later time.
+We can then write $h_{lm}^{(mem)}$ as \cite{Favata:2011qif}:

-We can then define an overall nonlinear memory ``jump" as an integration from $f_{\textrm{in}}$ to $f_{\text{final}}$, which corresponds to binaries that start from very far away (ideally $-\infty$) distance will go to far away (ideally $\infty$) after the whole hyperbolic encounter:
+We can then define an overall nonlinear memory ``jump'' as an integration from $f_{\textrm{in}}$ to $f_{\text{final}}$, which corresponds to binaries that start from very far away (ideally $-\infty$) distance will go to far away (ideally $\infty$) after the whole hyperbolic encounter \cite{Favata:2011qif}: